Enriqueta Basilio

 Norma Enriqueta "Queta" Basilio Sotelo (15 July 1948 – 26 October 2019) was a Mexican track and field athlete.
 She was born in Mexicali, capital of Baja California.
 She came from an athletic family; her father was a cotton farmer.
-Her Polish coach, Vladimir Puzio, moved her from high jumping to hurdling.
+Her Polish coach, Włodzimierz Puzio, moved her from high jumping to hurdling.
 She made history by becoming the first woman to light the Olympic Cauldron.
 She was the last torch-bearer of the 19th Summer Olympics in Mexico City on 12 October 1968.